gauthamys/opslyft/README.md

 In short, Dockerise and deploy a flask 'hello world' app with CI/CD workflow to deploy and check code quality and secrets

 ## Stage 1
-*Dockerize a simple Hello World Flask Application which responds with a message that is set up as an environment variable and deploy the docker image to AWS ECR.*
+> *Dockerize a simple Hello World Flask Application which responds with a message that is set up as an environment variable and deploy the docker image to AWS ECR.*

 Done using the Dockerfile

 ## Stage 2
-*Develop a CI/CD pipeline(Github Actions/Jenkins or your own choice) which would lint the python code and push the updated image to ECR.*

-This repo has pylint CI workflow on Actions for python versions >= 3.8
+> *Develop a CI/CD pipeline(Github Actions/Jenkins or your own choice) which would lint the python code and push the updated image to ECR.* <br />This repo has pylint CI workflow on Actions for python versions >= 3.8

 ## Stage 3
-*Please create a Github repository with the application code, Dockerfile and the CI/CD workflows.*
+> *Please create a Github repository with the application code, Dockerfile and the CI/CD workflows.*

-*Bonus: ECS could be configured for autoscaling and/or load-balancing.
+> *Bonus: ECS could be configured for autoscaling and/or load-balancing.
 CI pipeline could check the code quality or are there any secrets in the code.*

 Workflow defined in aws.yml builds the image and pushes it to ECR repo and deploys onto an ECS service